 Home to a 17-acre Nature Preserve, Asbury Methodist Village is a certified Wildlife at Work site with a commitment to maintaining an eco-friendly campus that goes beyond just having a beautiful place to live.
 Asbury is dedicated to nurturing our environment and creating a space that will grow, evolve and sustain hundreds of species of plant and animal life for decades to come.

 What began in 2005 as a group of residents seeking to create a bird sanctuary has grown into a much larger commitment to use our beautiful green space to help the Gaithersburg community and the planet.
-Steered by a volunteer campus council of residents and associates, the Wildlife Preserve has created a safe haven for a herd of deer, foxes, bluebirds, waterfowl, endangered honey bees, and has served as a place for area school children to explore nature and art.
+Steered by a volunteer campus council of residents and associates, the Nature Preserve has created a safe haven for foxes, bluebirds, waterfowl, endangered honey bees, and has served as a place for area school children to explore nature and art.

 Pollinator gardens managed by residents attract butterflies and birds.
 In fact, one resident, an avid birder, has spotted more than 130 species of birds on campus since he moved here two years ago.

 In 2019, our campus became the first continuing care retirement community in Maryland to earn arboretum status from Arbnet.
 The arboretum is governed by the resident-run Wildlife Habitat Team with additional support from interested associates and the Building, Grounds and Environment Partnership Advisory Committee.